Mark Greene: History

 His romantic feelings for Lewis grow but she leaves the hospital for a job in Phoenix, Arizona.
-He suffers psychologically after he is attacked and severely beaten in the restroom in the episode "Random Acts".
+He suffers psychologically after he is attacked and severely beaten in a hospital restroom in the episode "Random Acts".
 The attack is initially believed to have been carried out by Christopher Law, the brother of a patient who died after Greene treated him for a gunshot wound.
-Law claims Greene failed to save his brother’s life because of his race, as Greene had incorrectly assumed Law and his brother were gangbangers.
+Law claims Greene failed to save his brother's life because of his race, as Greene had incorrectly assumed Law and his brother were gangbangers.
 Later, the show implies the assailant was a psychotic individual who was randomly attacking doctors; Greene's attacker is never caught.
-After the attack Greene buys a gun and, in an uncharacteristic moment, pulls it on a group of teenagers who were harassing and following him on a train platform; soon after, Greene throws the gun into the river.
-Greene struggles through a large part of Season 4 but comes to terms with his attack in Season 5 when he helps Nigerian-born janitor Mobilage Ekabo reveal Ekabo's memories of torture by talking about Greene's own attack with Ekabo, allowing Ekabo to obtain political asylum and avoid deportation.
+After the attack Greene buys a gun and, in an uncharacteristic moment, threatens a group of teenagers with it who were harassing and following him on a train platform; soon after, Greene throws the gun into the river.
+Greene struggles through a large part of season 4 but comes to terms with his attack in season 5 when he helps Nigerian-born janitor Mobilage Ekabo reveal Ekabo's memories of torture by talking about Greene's own attack with Ekabo, allowing Ekabo to obtain political asylum and avoid deportation.

 Greene and Ross travel to California to settle Ross' father's affairs after he died in a car accident; they also visit Greene's parents.
-Greene's mother is suffering from medical conditions associated with her age and Greene's relationship with his father, David, is still awkward.
-Greene also learns that Greene's mother, Ruth, married David without knowing him well after learning she was pregnant by him.
+Greene's mother is suffering from medical conditions associated with her age and Greene's relationship with his father, David, is awkward.
+Greene also learns that his mother, Ruth, married David without knowing him well after learning she was pregnant.
 Greene's distrust of the Navy puts him at odds with David when the two argue over whether Ruth should be treated in a naval hospital or a civilian hospital.
 Ruth eventually dies and Mark attends to her funeral.
 Greene then clashes with Kerry Weaver after Weaver supports Robert Romano's bid to become chief of the ER, when the two had already agreed to oppose it.